qemtek/football_trading/readme.txt

 To DO

-- Use the FPL fixtures table to get the games for the next game week.
+- Wrap the model in an API and test its ability to serve predictions

 - Create a dashboard to monitor model performance and post predictions

+- Host the dashboard on a server, seperated from the model API

 - Each week, download the fixtures for the upcoming game week and serve them to the model API.